sajadmh/google-sheets-wordle/README.md

 });
 ```

-All matches will become `0`s, so guess `CRANE` for Wordle `TRAIN` would revise the `wordle` var to `T00IN` since the "RA" were exact matches.
-This will allow the next `forEach` function to see if a letter exists in the guess and Wordle, but are not a position match.
-We check if the guess letter exists in the `wordle` var with `.includes(i.letter)` - `i.letter` referencing the current iteration and the `letter` of the object in the `row` array of objects.
+All matches will become `0`s, so guess `CRANE` for Wordle `TRAIN` would revise the `currentWordle` var to `T00IN` since the "RA" were exact matches.

+(3) This will allow the next `forEach` function to see if a letter simply exists (is included) in the Wordle, but are not a position match.
+We check if the guess letter exists in the `currentWordle` var with `.includes(i.letter)` - `i.letter` referencing the current `letter` of the current object in the `row` array that we are iterating over.

 ```
 row.forEach((i) => {